Helen Butterworth, Global Project Associate, More in Common

 Rukmini Giridharadas previously worked at Google, Change.org, and in US military intelligence studying how social media plays a role in war and conflict.
 She was educated at Brown University and Harvard Business School.

-Miriam Juan-Torres González, Senior Researcher and Research Coordinator, More in Common
+Miriam Juan-Torres González, Senior Researcher, More in Common

 Laura-Kristine Krause, Director, More in Common Germany

-Laura was named one of the “40 under 40” of German society and science in 2017 and took part in the recent negotiations of the German coalition agreement.
-She joins More in Common Germany from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and worked on democratic innovations.
+Laura joins More in Common from the Berlin-based think tank Das Progressive Zentrum where she headed the Future of Democracy program and worked on democratic innovations.
+She was named one of the “40 under 40” of German society and science in 2017 and took part in the recent negotiations of the German coalition agreement.

 Mathieu Lefèvre, CEO and Co-founder, More in Common

-Mathieu is a co-founder and CEO of More in Common.
-Previously, he was a co-founder of Make.org, a European civic tech company and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
-He served as a Political Officer in the UN Department of Peacekeeping for five years, in Afghanistan, Lebanon and New York.
-Mathieu is a board member of Impulsion 75, a non-profit that helps school dropouts from the Paris banlieues, of Le Mouvement, (part of the Open Network) and of the Accélérateur de la Mobilisation.
+Prior to helping launch More in Common, Mathieu was a co-founder of Make.org, a European civic tech company and the Executive Director of the New Cities Foundation, a think tank on the future of cities.
+In a past life, he served as a Political Officer in the UN Department of Peacekeeping Operations for five years in Afghanistan, Lebanon and New York and worked at the World Bank.
 Mathieu is a dual US-French citizen and lives in Paris with his family.

-Binita is a communications, media and political consultant, working primarily on the More in Common Great Get Together Connections events.
+Binita is a communications, media and political professional.
 Outside of work, Binita is a Conservative party campaigner, political commentator and Director of Modern Britain, a think tank that aims to develop and promote ideas and policies that will improve the lives of Britain’s Black and Minority Ethnic communities.
 Binita holds a degree in Philosophy, Politics and Economics from the University of Warwick.

 Gemma Mortensen, Co-founder, More in Common